WeslieDE/SeriesEpisodeSorter/README.md

 4. Register the first user account.
 Subsequent registrations are disabled.

 This project is a minimal prototype and lacks many advanced features like WebSockets and admin panels.
+It now uses the [Twig](https://twig.symfony.com/) template engine so the HTML templates live in the `templates/` directory.
+If the `vendor/` folder is not present you can install the dependencies with `composer install`.

 ## Docker